Falling oil prices pull India's budget out of the fire

 By Manoj Kumar

-NEW DELHI Falling oil prices have been a major windfall for India: Just weeks ago it faced failing to meet fiscal deficit targets, but can now expect a budget that not only hits its targets, but also provides extra cash to support reform.
+NEW DELHI, Feb 5 Falling oil prices have been a major windfall for India: Just weeks ago it faced failing to meet fiscal deficit targets, but can now expect a budget that not only hits its targets, but also provides extra cash to support reform.

 The coming budget for fiscal 2015/16 (April-March), which will be unveiled on Feb.
 28, is widely seen as a test of Prime Minister Narendra Modi's ability to lead economic reform.